- An erythrocyte sedimentation rate (ESR) blood test can be done to check for inflammation or infection in your body.

 Certain medicines can also affect your ESR result.

 Some conditions, such as sickle cell disease, can cause a very low ESR result (less than 1mm in 1 hour).

 It is important to speak with your doctor about your results.

-See Lab Tests Online for more information about the ESR test.
+See Pathology Tests Explained for more information about the ESR blood test.

 About blood testing

-Visit healthdirect‘s ’Guide to blood testing’ to learn more about blood tests in general with information such as:
+Visit healthdirect‘s ’Guide to blood testing’ to learn more about blood tests in general, including information such as: